 Your money is safe with us.
-All our portals use only trusted payment providers with high security standards to process your online payments.
-For Wesleyan Bank and My Wesleyan, we use Sage Pay, and for Wesleyan Unit Trust Manager Portal (WUTM), we use WorldPay.
+Our portals use only trusted payment providers with high security standards to process your online payments.

 We encrypt your data across our online banking system, customer portals, and contact forms.
 This means your personal information, including the details of your investments, can’t be read by anyone else.

 When you see a small padlock icon on your browser status bar, this means secure browsing is in place.

 When you see ‘HTTPS’ at the start of our web address, that means we’re using an extra layer of security to secure your connection and keep your data safe.

 We use firewalls and monitoring tools across our website to keep your data safe and secure in real-time.
 We also test our systems regularly to prevent viruses and make sure we’re providing the highest possible levels of security.